- Light therapy for acne is a method of acne treatment that utilizes specific wavelengths of light to target acne-causing bacteria.

 Side Effects

-Although red light and blue light therapies are considered to be safe, there are some side effects associated with them.
+Although red light and blue light therapies are considered safe, there are some side effects associated with them.
 People who receive light therapy may experience mild:

 - Bruising